patdie421/pct-connectors-rebuild/README.md

 ## PC Compatible keyboard
 <img src="images/IMG_3034.jpeg" height="200">
 This cable is based on a "PS2 extension cable for keyboard and mouse" (like https://amzn.eu/d/a3pizTv) cut approximately 50 cm after the female connector.
 An 5 pins JST connector (molex connector alternative) is connected to the cables.
 The female connector is glued into a 3D printed mounting enclosure that can be attached to one of the db25 cutouts on the back of the Apple IIe (the stl will be available in the repository soon).
-This first version of the connector need an PS/2 keyboard able to use the XT protocol.
-Not all keyboards are capable to use this protocol, rare old AT keyboard have autoswitching protocol capabilities or manual switching.
+This first version of the connector need an AT (PS/2) keyboard able to use the XT protocol.
+Not all AT keyboards are capable to use this protocol, rare older AT keyboards have automatic or manual switching capabilities from AT to XT protocol.
 <p>
 /!\ an active protocol translator to use a ps/2 keyboard as a XT keyboard can be found here : https://github.com/asig/ps2-to-xt-adapter/tree/master. work in progress to integrate it on a litle pcb that can be directly pluged on the PCT card.
 </p>